 ANI / MALAYA WORKS

-AniMalayaworks is a collaboration between Filipinx mother, Anito Gavino and budding filmmaker daughter, Malaya Ulan.
+AniMalayaworks is a collaboration between Filipinx multidisciplinary mother Anito Gavino and Philadelphia Youth Poet Laureate (2024-25) and filmmaker daughter Malaya Ulan.
 Together they actively create anti-colonial performance art as a portal to connecting to ancestral land, spirit, and community.
-Through collaboration, the mother-daughter duo invites artists from where they perform the work, to partake in the performance, allowing the stories to morph by creating a more dynamic and ever-morphing storytelling practice.
-Through a merging of contemporary and folk dance, poetry, and film, they work to empower the nuanced Filipino-born immigrant and Filipino-American voice.
+Through collaboration, our mother-daughter duo invites artists from where they perform the work to partake in the performance, allowing the stories to morph into a more dynamic and ever-morphing storytelling practice.
+Our practice involves a domesticated practice of cooking, tsismising (conversations), field and historical research.
+We empower the nuanced Filipino-born immigrant and Filipino-American voices by merging contemporary and folk dance, poetry, and film.

 ANI/MALAYAWORKS + PRIMX Dancers

-Ani/MalayaWorks + Primx is a collective of BIPOC artists working to imprint and empower indigenous diasporic stories into the ether of American contemporary performance art.
-These dancers began working with Ani/MalayaWorks during the performance, Tagong Yaman presented by the MAPfund2020 and the Painted Bride in December 2022 and have continued to work together in the making of Primx, to be premiered on May 2025.
+Ani/MalayaWorks + Primx is a collective of BIPOC artists working to imprint and empower Indigenous diasporic stories into the ether of American contemporary performance art.
+These dancers began working with Ani/MalayaWorks during the performance Tagong Yaman presented by the MAPfund2020 and the Painted Bride in December 2022 and have continued to collaborate in the making of Primx, to be premiered in May 31, 2025 at the Bronx Academy of Arts and Dance.

-Indigenous to Panay island, artistic director, Anito Gavino aims to create anti-colonial narratives and solidarity as performing artists from the Global Majority.
-To dismantle fragmentation within Western performance, they/siya utilizes dance, film, literature, and collaborative practices with other Filipino/a/x creatives
+Artistic director Anito Gavino, who is indigenous to Panay Island, aims to create anti-colonial narratives and solidarity as performing artists from the Global Majority.
+She utilizes dance, film, literature, and collaborative practices with other Filipino/a/x creatives to dismantle fragmentation within Western performance.

 ANIMALAYAWORK